Using The Text/HTML Editor: Atto

 Specialized Formatting & Characters

-These buttons are not likely to be used by most folks but are vital for some specialized fields like math, science, and some language courses.
+These last set of buttons buttons are to perform some specialized formatting that is not used often.
+They will likely be used for some specialized fields like math, science, and some language courses.

 Subscript

-Subscript (text below baseline) is not as commonly used as superscript but still has it’s uses for chemical formulas and some mathematics.
+The Subscript button adds smaller text below the baseline.
+This is commonly used for chemical formulas and some mathematics.

 Appearance: